-We believe that understanding our use of equity under our stock incentive plan (including our annual burn rate) requires understanding the impact of our recent share repurchase programs on the potential dilution to our shareholders from awards of stock-based incentive compensation, which we call our "overhang."
 As a result, we analyze our equity metrics as a percentage of both the total number of common shares outstanding and the total number of pro forma common shares outstanding, which takes into account the effect of our share repurchase programs on our total number of common shares outstanding.

-Our pro forma overhang for fiscal 2021 based on the pro forma common shares outstanding was 19.4%.
+Our pro forma overhang for fiscal 2022 based on the pro forma common shares outstanding was 13.3%.

-Our overhang for fiscal 2021 based on the total number of common shares outstanding was 41.4%.
+Our overhang for fiscal 2022 based on the total number of common shares outstanding was 15.6%.

-We calculate our overhang as the total number of shares to be issued under outstanding equity awards (including any unexercised and unvested outstanding awards), plus shares available for issuance under our equity plans as a percentage of the total number of common shares outstanding.
-Our pro forma overhang takes into account the effect of the Company's share repurchase programs by using the total number of common shares outstanding prior to the Company's share repurchases (as of fiscal 2016) and includes the actual issuance of common stock via equity instruments through the current fiscal year end period.
+We calculate our overhang as the total number of shares to be issued under outstanding equity awards (including any unexercised and unvested outstanding awards, a large portion of which is comprised of vested options which, if exercised, would significantly reduce overhang), plus shares available for issuance under our equity plans as a percentage of the total number of common shares outstanding.
+Our pro forma overhang takes into account the effect of the Company's share repurchase programs by using the total number of common shares outstanding prior to the Company's share repurchases (as of fiscal 2021) and includes the actual issuance of common stock via equity instruments through the current fiscal year end period.

-FISC FISCAL 2021 (POST REPURCHASE ACTIVITY) FISCAL 2016 (PRE-REPURCHASE ACTIVITY) ON FISCAL 2021 SHARES OUTSTANDING ON FISCAL 2016 SHARES OUTSTANDING ON PRO FORMA FISCAL 2021 SHARES OUTSTANDING Shares to be Issued under Outstanding Options & RSUs 9,430,461 7,719,857 7,719,857 7,719,857 Shares Available for Issuance 415,642 1,185,322 1,185,322 1,185,322 Shares Outstanding 40,828,633 21,506,967 40,828,633 45,942,074 (1) Overhang 24.1% 41.4% 21.8% 19.4%
+FISCAL 2022 (POST REPURCHASE ACTIVITY) FISCAL 2021 (PRE-REPURCHASE ACTIVITY) ON FISCAL 2022 SHARES OUTSTANDING ON FISCAL 2021 SHARES OUTSTANDING ON PRO FORMA FISCAL 2022 SHARES OUTSTANDING Shares to be Issued under Outstanding Options & RSUs 7,719,857 3,436,873 3,436,873 3,436,873 Shares Available for Issuance 427,062 Shares Outstanding 21,506,967 22,045,385 21,506,967 25,764,935 (1) Overhang 37.9% 15.6% 16.0% 13.3%

-(1) Pro forma fiscal 2021 shares outstanding is equal to the total shares outstanding as of fiscal 2016 (which is used in order to exclude the Company 's share repurchase activity under the board-approved share repurchase programs during fiscal 2017, fiscal 2018 and fiscal 2019), plus the issuance of (i) 3,563,147 shares during fiscal 2017 through fiscal 2021 as a result of the exercise of stock options and vested RSUs, (ii) 1,553,636 shares during fiscal 2019 and fiscal 2020 related to warrants, (iii) 58 shares related to the early conversion of certain convertible senior notes, (iv) minus the repurchase of 3,400 shares from former associates.
+(1) Pro forma fiscal 2022 shares outstanding is equal to the total shares outstanding as of fiscal 2021 which is used in order to exclude the Company's share repurchase activity under the board-approved share repurchase programs during fiscal 2022, plus the issuance of (i) 4,257,942 shares during fiscal 2022 as a result of the exercise of stock options and vested RSUs and (ii) 26 shares related to the early conversion of certain convertible senior notes.